zendesk/demo-snippets/community-roadmap/README.md

 The [backend](backend/README.md) module is a REST API service built for hosting outside of Zendesk.

-The [frontend](frontend/README.md) module is the client of the REST API, built to run inside Zendesk help center, for instance as a custom page.
+The [frontend](frontend/README.md) module is the client of the REST API, built to run inside a Zendesk help center's custom page.

 See the individual module's README files for details on how they work.